tru-ID/tru-sdk-flutter/README.md

 To add the package tru_sdk_flutter to your app:

 1. Depend on it
-   * Open the `pub spec.yaml` file located inside the app folder and add `tru_sdk_flutter: ^0.0.1` under the dependencies.
+   * Open the `pubspec.yaml` file located inside the app folder and add `tru_sdk_flutter: ^0.0.1` under the dependencies.